rdwrome/261sp24/README.md

       - Other folks' GitHub public repositories and [Stack OverFlow](https://stackoverflow.com/) are the best places to go for help most of the time
     - Correctly document all your debugging, especially if you code ultimately does not run as intended.
 I will take points off for code that does not run correctly, but will still give partial credit if it is well-documented.
     - For the purposes of this class, your documentation also helps you prepare to talk about your code in class with your colleagues.
+    - In general (unless I specify otherwise), it is permissible to use chat-GPT under the following circumstances:
+      - You put your prompt in your Documentation File.
+      - You include a screenshot of your interaction with chat-GPT in your Documentation File.
+      - You write out *in your own words* your understanding of what you learned from using chat-GPT.

 ### Tutor Info
 - TBD